 Buzarnescu: I have a team with me, but when you're alone it's dead.
 You cannot be alone at tournaments.
-I went alone to Linz last year and my friend she said I'm just going to come and you should put me in as your coach.
+I went alone to Linz last year and my friend she said I'm just going to come.
 I played really well and made semifinals.
 No one is talking there.
 It's not that they're not talking to me, they're not talking to anybody.
 It's surprising a little bit.
 It's too competitive.

 WTA Insider: What's the most fun you have on court?

 Buzarnescu: Winning matches.
 It gives you a great feeling.
 It gives you amazing vibes inside.
 It's something you really fight for.
 Winning tournaments, it's like a job.
 When your boss is very happy that you did something well.
 We are our own bosses so we're happy with ourselves.
 This is the best feeling.